Top 5+ Best Mountain Bikes Under 1000 (Updated November 2018)

 You want to go a little longer than with other lines of bikes.
 This is for keeping you safe on the seat at impacts and also making sure your front wheel planted.

-You don’t want to go too long either.
+You do not want to go too long either.
 A few centimeters will do the trick.
 Going too long and you risk the standover clearance.

 Try to find a balance between the seat tube length and pedaling height.
 The former needs to be short enough to support stand over and maneuver, while the latter should provide the most comfortable position for you to pedal.